Skip to content

 Share article

-A heat pump is not the best heating option for every older building.
-For example, in buildings with small radiators, extensive renovations may be necessary when replacing the heating system.
-You can determine if this is a risk for your own home with a simple test–even before consulting a contractor or energy advisor.
+A heat pump isn’t the best heating method for every older building.
+For example, buildings with small radiators may require extensive renovations during such a heating system change.
+You can find out if this is a risk for your own home with a simple test—even before consulting a contractor or energy advisor.

 It’s important to conduct this test during the heating season.
 On a cold winter day, limit the heating system’s flow temperature to 55 degrees, and set all radiator thermostats to level 3.
-On a thermostat with precise temperature settings, this corresponds to about 68 degrees Fahrenheit.
-Peter Kafke from the consumer advice center’s energy consulting explains the results:
+On a thermostat with precise temperature settings, this corresponds to about 20 degrees.
+Peter Kafke from the consumer center’s energy advisory service explains the results:

-• If all rooms become warm, installing a heat pump should be no problem.
+• If all rooms become warm, installing a heat pump should be straightforward.

 • If some rooms remain cold, replacing the radiators with larger ones may suffice.